named-data/ndn-cxx/docs/code-style.rst

     In these cases it should be left uninitialized rather than initialized to some phony value.

 3.8.
-In most cases, class instance variables should not be declared public.
+In most cases, class data members should not be declared ``public``.

-    The concepts of information hiding and encapsulation are violated by public variables.
-Use private variables and access methods instead.
+    Public data members violate the concepts of information hiding and encapsulation.
+    Use private variables and public accessor methods instead.

     Exceptions to this rule:

-    * when the class is essentially a dumb data structure with no or minimal behavior (equivalent to a C struct, also known as PODS).
-In this case it is appropriate to make the instance variables public by using struct.
+    * When the class is essentially a dumb data structure with no or minimal behavior (equivalent to a C struct, also known as POD type).
+In this case it is appropriate to make the instance variables public by using ``struct``.

-    * when the class is used only inside the compilation unit, e.g., when implementing pImpl idiom (aka Bridge pattern) or similar cases.
+    * When the class is used only inside the compilation unit, e.g., when implementing pImpl idiom (aka Bridge pattern) or similar cases.